socketsupply/sockets.sh/src/docs/build.md

 ## Command

-The CLI can be installed globally with the `bootstrap.sh` script.
+The CLI can be installed globally with the `install.sh` script.
 The script should install a binary called `ssc` which is placed in `/usr/local/bin` or `C:\Program Files`, so it should be in your path.
 Run the command with the `-h` flag to get help.